NEW YORK (AP) -- It's the Goldilocks market.

 "People are upbeat," says Martin Fridson, global credit strategist at BNP Paribas Investment Partners.
 "The glass is half-full."

 For investors who own stocks and bonds, half-full is exactly what they need.
 If the economy were roaring ahead, stocks might rise, but maybe not bonds.
 Fear of inflation in a hot economy can lead investors to sell bonds and push prices down fast.

 The Dow Jones industrial average is up 8.3 percent this year.
 Bonds of various kinds are rallying, too -- municipals issued by cities and states, junk bonds from the riskiest of companies, and even that once most hated and destructive of Wall Street products, mortgage-backed securities.
 They've eked out a 0.36 percent gain so far this year, according to Barclays Capital.

 If you suspect it's too good to be true, you may be right.
 Some worrisome signs:

--- Profits may not be growing: Companies in the Standard & Poor's 500 stock index are expected to earn 0.5 percent less than they did a year ago for the first three months this year, according to FactSet, a data provider.
+-- Profits may not be growing: Companies in the Standard & Poor's 500 stock index are expected to earn 0.5 percent less for the first three months this year than they did a year earlier, according to FactSet, a data provider.

--- Insiders are selling: Corporate executives are selling 14 times more of Eds: mitheir own companies' stock than they are buying, according Trim Tabs.
+-- Insiders are selling: Corporate executives are selling 14 times more of their own companies' stock than they are buying, according Trim Tabs.
 The normal rate is eight times.